-Book Of Mormon Sets New Top Ticket Price of $500 Per Ticket and the Lowest Ticket Price is $149
+Book Of Mormon Sets New Top Ticket Price Of $500 Per Ticket And The Lowest Ticket Price Is $149, It Is A Hot Ticket On Broadway With Touring Shows Opening Soon

 Even the very back rows in the mezzanine, which were previously the only bargain at Mormon at $69 each, have been raised to $149 per ticket (these tickets are set to increase again to $159 after July 2013).
 During the holidays and other popular times, the "worst seats in the theatre" have been raised to an astonishing $255.